JacquesCarette/Drasil/code/stable/glassbr/src/swift/README.md

 ```

 How to Change Input:
-GlassBR will take the inputs from input.txt and write the outputs to output.txt.
+GlassBR will take the inputs from `Input.txt` and write the outputs to `Output.txt`
-Inputs can be changed by editing input.txt.
+Inputs can be changed by editing `Input.txt`

 ## Configuration Files
  Configuration files are files that must be in the same directory as the executable in order to run or build successfully.